vitaminh/AugmentedObjectLabeler/README.md

 ### Identify objects using Core ML and label them in AR with ARKit
 ![gif of augmented reality labels being added to objects](Public/augmentedReality01.gif)

+Uses a pretrained machine learning model that attempts to identify object depicted in a picture.

 ### Labels can be created in various languages via Google translate APIs
-### Switching languages changes the language of all currently displayed labels
 ![gif of augmented reality labels being translated to other languages via popover pickerview selector](Public/augmentedReality02.gif)

+Switching languages changes the language of all currently displayed labels

 Based on ARKit and CoreML implementation by Hanley Weng: https://github.com/hanleyweng/CoreML-in-ARKit